WHERE TO GET SHIPPING SUPPLIES

 • Most of the supplies you will need can be found at shipping companies like FedEx or Kinko's.
 Even though they are in the shipping business they will try to make it convenient for you to use their service.
 Kinko's is owned by FedEx and charges the same shipping rates as they do.
 Most locations will box it for you for an additional charge.
 More on that further down the list.

 • The US Post office has boxes and some even have bubble wrap and labels.
 None of their Flat Rate® boxes are big enough so you will need to box it yourself.
-Priority Mail® is usually a very economical way to ship.
+Priority Mail® is usually a very trustworthy way to ship.
+The Ground Advantage® service is more economical, just a little slower.

 • Office supply companies like Staples, Office Max or Office Depot can usually supply you with boxes, various size bags of peanuts or rolls of bubble wrap, labels, tape and markers.
 Office Max and Office Depot will even accept your FedEx package.
 Some will box it for you.
 More details on that option further down the list.

-• Box supply companies can provide with everything you need.
-The downside is they might require you buy in bulk.
-That can make them impractical for a single package.
+• Box and container supply companies can provide with everything you need.
+The downside is they might require you to buy in bulk.
+That can make them impractical for putting together a single package.
 I recommend you call first and inquire.
 They usually will not package your VCR for you.

 • There are companies that will package and ship items for you.
 I do not recommend them.
 While some might do a super job of packaging I have found that, in general they just will not do as good as you will.
 There is always an extra charge added on to the shipping fee when you use their service.
 You are usually better off following my instructions and doing it yourself.